Micah456/EmailWebApp/README.md

 -Refactor

 *Previous tasks:*
--Fixed update email date sent bug in sys-api
+-Fixed bug- login redirects to non-existent dashboard instead of inbox -Fixed writeemail.js so that sending new emails does not include ID -Fixed update email date sent bug in sys-api
 -Fixed create email bug that sets date to 1970 in new emails in sys-api -Implement write emails and edit drafts